 A Tour of Novosibirsk Churches

 The idea of this post was suggested by one recent tourist from Malaisia who liked some of the churches in Novosibirsk so much that he asked me if there is a special ‘church tour’ of the city.
-There wasn’t any until that question was asked, as churches are quite a few of them in the city, with most of them built only a few years ago.
-This is easily explained by the fact that Novosibirsk was built and developed mainly during the Soviet period, when religion was as good as prohibited and all churches built before the Revolution 1917 were either destroyed or turned into something else.
-During the Perestroyka the ban on going to churches was lifted, all the existing buildings of churches were returned to the believers and construction of a lot of new churches started, mainly, of course, Russian Orthodox, but Catholic churches and mosques, too.
+There wasn’t any before that question was asked, as there are very few churches in the city, the majority of which built only recently.
+This is understandable, because Novosibirsk was built and developed mainly during the Soviet period, when religion was as good as prohibited and all churches built before the Revolution 1917 were either destroyed or turned into something else.
+During the Perestroyka the situation changed, all the remaining church buildings were returned to the Orthodox community and a lot of new churches were constructed, mainly, of course, Russian Orthodox, but Catholic churches and mosques, too.

 So, if there is demand, there should be offer.
 Why not suggest a tour of the Novosibirsk churches?
-In this post I’ll write about just some of them, which I find to be worth a visit.
+In this post you can read about some of them, which are worth a visit in my view.

 St.Nicholas Chapel, 1914, restored 1993.
-Considered by many guidebooks to be the geographical center of Russia, this small chapel located rather dangerously and inconveniently in the middle of Krasny Prospect has a more symbolical meaning.
-It was first built in 1914 to honor the Tsar Family of the Romanovs, and at that time it really was the geographical center of the Russian Empire.
+Considered by many guidebooks to be the geographical center of Russia, this small chapel, located rather dangerously and inconveniently in the middle of Krasny Prospect, has a symbolical meaning.
+It was first built in 1914 to honor the Tsar Dynasty of the Romanovs, and at that time it really was the geographical center of the Russian Empire.
 It was demolished in 1929, Stalin monument was erected instead, also demolished after Stalin’s death.
 It was built again in 1993 exactly according to the old pictures and drawings.
 Today it is mostly visited by newlyweds for wedding photosets.

 Michael the Archangel Church and St.Eugene Monastery, 2001.
-This church is situated in Sovetsky city district, the part called ObGES (right at the water power station), approximatly 20 km from the city center.
-Initially the church was built there in 1914, it was closed in the Soviet time and finally destroeyed when the artificial Ob reservoir was developed.
-The city part had no churches up to the beginning of the Perestroyka until in 1993 it was resolved to grant a plot of land to construct the church not far from its original location.
+This church is situated in Sovetsky city district, the part called ObGES (close to the hydro power station).
+Initially the church was built there in 1914, it was closed in the Soviet time and finally destroyed when the artificial Ob reservoir was developed.
+There were no churches in this city part up to the beginning of the Perestroyka, but in 1993 it was resolved to grant a plot of land to construct the church not far from its original whereabout.
 Today it is considered by many as one of the most beautiful churches in the city with its yard full of flowers in summer and sparkling snow in winter.

 Transfiguration Cathedral, 1997.
-In the early days of Novosibirsk, then Novonikolayevsk, there were a lot of catholics in the city who had a church.
+In the early days of Novosibirsk, then Novonikolayevsk, there were a lot of Catholics in the city, and they had their church, too.
 Like many others, that church was also destroyed under Communism, but in the beginning of the 90ies the Roman Catholic Community obtained a piece of land where they built a small chapel first, and the Gothic-style Transfiguration Cathedral later.
-The Cathedral is located in the downtown and has a big number of worshippers.
+The Cathedral is located in the downtown and has a big number of worshipers.

-For the time being there are 3 mosques in Novosibirsk, and all of them are visited very well as there are plenty of moslems, the most of them arriving from the former USSR republics.
+Today there are 3 mosques in Novosibirsk, and all of them are visited very well as there are plenty of moslems, the most of them arriving from the former USSR republics.
 A mosque for them is more than a church, it is a center of their cultural and social life.
 In the early days there was a mosque in the city, which had a fate similar to all churches in the Soviet Union, the one of destruction.
-Fortunately the nice building of the first mosque was restored, and today it is one of the attractions of the downtown.
+Fortunately the nice building of the first mosque was restored, and today it is one of the attractions in the downtown.

-This list of churches is of course not complete.
+This list of churches is not complete.
 There are much more churches in the city today, at least one in each city district, many small chapels in hospitals and cemeteries.